with Christine and John Valters Paintner

 priced per person

-Note: Double rooms are reserved for pilgrims traveling with a family member/friend/partner
+Note: Double rooms are reserved for pilgrims travelling with a family member/friend/partner

 We offer a €100 discount off your final program payment for previous pilgrimage participants.
 Please let us know if you qualify for this discount on the registration form.